-If the cocktail party is more relaxed, you can swap the cocktail dresses with an equally flattering and flowy cocktail jumpsuit.
+If the cocktail party is more relaxed, you can swap the dress for an equally flattering and flowy cocktail jumpsuit.

-The bonus of wearing a cocktail jumpsuit over a dress is that you can style it with any evening shoes, though slingback pumps and wedges are the ideal options.
+The bonus of wearing a cocktail jumpsuit is that you can style it with several evening shoes, though slingback pumps and wedges remain ideal.

 A tailored pantsuit or appropriately styled dress pants can be a fabulous outfit choice for a cocktail party.

-Like everything else in the overall cocktail attire, cocktail shoes should be a nice balance of fancy and casual.
+Like everything else in the cocktail attire, the shoes should balance fancy and casual.

-Leave your boots and sneakers at home and wear a little dressier and formal shoes.
+Leave your boots and sneakers at home and wear dressier, formal shoes.

-This being said, wearing tall stilettos would be overkill, so a simple pair of heels, mules or even women’s flats are ideal for bestowing your look with a sophisticated finish.
+Wearing tall stilettos would be overkill, so a simple pair of heels, mules, or even women’s flats are best for a sophisticated look.

 Choose cocktail shoes in neutral colors such as black, nude, or navy, or go for glitters and floral patterns if you want to be bold.

-Sandals or pump-style heels are equally subtle, stylish, and perfect accompaniments to any cocktail dress.
+Pump-style heels are equally subtle, stylish, and the perfect accompaniment to any cocktail dress.

-Accessories that match your cocktail attire are a lovely way to showcase your personality but try without going over the top.
+Matching accessories are a lovely way to showcase your personality, but don’t go over the top.

-Avoid too much jewelry or too many statement pieces that could detract from your overall ensemble.
-After all, a cocktail party is not Cinderella’s ball!
+Avoid statement jewelry that could detract from your overall ensemble; a cocktail party is not Cinderella’s ball!

-Try to match two statement pieces of jewelry, such as a necklace with a hair accessory, or earrings with a couple of ultra-thin bracelets, to catch people’s attention without taking away from the rest of your outfit.
+Match the necklace with a hair accessory or earrings, or wear a couple of ultra-thin bracelets to catch people’s attention without detaining from the rest of your outfit.

 Oversimplified, there are two principal cocktail dress codes: formal and semi-formal.

-The cocktail attire for evening parties is usually formal and requires appropriate dresses, shoes, bags, and accessories.
+The cocktail attire for evening parties is formal and requires appropriate dresses, shoes, bags, and accessories.